seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 that does not.
 Not a single best pick, not a quota.

-**B. Outside the list — mandatory search, up to three per side, CATALYST FIRST.** Search the broader market on every run, and search it in this order: **first the horizon store (§6a) for coins outside `tokens[]` carrying a dated event inside 14 days, then the movers.**
+**B. Outside the list — mandatory search, up to three per side, CATALYST FIRST.** Search the broader market on every run, and search it in this order: **first the forward hunt — §6's book lanes and the horizon store's outside-list entries dated inside the holding window — then the movers.**
 A top-movers scan finds what has already happened, which is the opposite of the question this section asks; two consecutive runs returned «нет кандидатов» from it because everything it surfaced was a micro-cap that had already run.
 A coin with a dated unlock, vote, listing